LukaKordic/Articles/Themes & Styles/Themes vs Styles.md

     android:text="Example" />
 ~~~

 Now, let's say you want multiple buttons in your app to have the same margins, textAppearance and lower-case text.
 You can repeat this declaration every time (please don't), or you can extract those repeating attributes into a style and reuse that style on every button that needs it.
+You can declare a style like this:

 ~~~xml
 <style name="ExampleButtonStyle" parent="Widget.MaterialComponents.Button">